 Duty to Disclose

-Recognizing the duty to disclose easements in sale agreements is essential to ensure transparency and prevent future disputes between parties.
+The duty to disclose easements in sale agreements is essential to ensure transparency and prevent future disputes between parties.
 The duty disclosure requires sellers to reveal all known easements, including unrecorded ones, that may affect the property’s use or value.
 Seller obligations extend beyond formal documentation to encompass any material facts impacting the buyer’s understanding of the property’s encumbrances.
 Failure to fulfill these obligations can lead to legal liability for nondisclosure and may invalidate portions of the sale agreement.
-Consequently, comprehensive disclosure safeguards both parties by clarifying rights and restrictions tied to the property.
+Comprehensive disclosure safeguards both parties by clarifying rights and restrictions tied to the property.
 This duty promotes informed decision-making and mitigates risks associated with hidden easements, reinforcing the integrity of the transaction and upholding equitable treatment in real estate sales.

 Impact on Property Value